MalbrottsAsnan/kickstart.nvim/NVimSetup.md

-# How to install and setup NVim
+# How to install and setup Neovim

-## Installing Nvim
+## Installing Neovim

 Follow these steps to install Neovim on a new machine: